-2017 has seen The Yorkshire Rose Teaching Alliance continue to go from strength to strength.
+2017 has seen The Yorkshire Rose Teaching Partnership continue to go from strength to strength.

 Twenty three Primary and Secondary trainees have been working alongside 14 local schools and Leeds Beckett University and the University of Leeds.
 The School Direct PGCE teaching scheme has meant that local schools have had good quality trainees and some of the schools have even been able to offer them jobs for September, with more in the pipeline for next term.